Kymatio: Scattering Transforms in Python: Implementing the Scattering Transform

+The energy of higher-order scattering coefficients is typically small and does not greatly influence results \citep{irene,bruna2013invariant,dss}.
+On the other hand they can be computationally intensive.
+We have thus chosen to restrict our scope to second-order coefficients, which is what is used in most works.

 \paragraph{Implementation} Signals obtained by filtering and applying $\rho(t)$ are low-frequency, so intermediate results are downsampled to reduce computational load as in \citet{scatnet}.
-In 1D and 2D, we use Morlet wavelets which are analytic (\textit{i.e.}, complex-valued with zero energy in the negative frequencies) and the non-linearity is the complex modulus $\rho(t) = |t|$ for $t \in \mathbb{C}$ \citep{dss,bruna2013invariant}.
+In 1D and 2D, we use Morlet wavelets which are close to analytic (\textit{i.e.}, complex-valued with low energy in the negative frequencies) and the non-linearity is the complex modulus $\rho(t) = |t|$ for $t \in \mathbb{C}$ \citep{dss,bruna2013invariant}.
 The 3D transform is calculated using solid harmonic wavelets $\psi_{\lambda_1} = \psi_{j, \ell, m}$, where $j$ indexes the scale, and $\ell, m$ are the azimuthal and magnetic quantum numbers.
 In this case the non-linearity $\rho : \mathbb{C}^{2\ell+1} \rightarrow \mathbb{R}$ is defined, with a slight abuse of notation, as $\rho(x\circledast \psi_{j,\ell}) = \sqrt{\sum_m{|x\circledast \psi_{j,\ell,m}|^2}}$ \citep{solidharmonic}.
 Following \citet{oyallon2018scattering}, we compute the scattering transform in a depth-first manner, reducing the number of intermediate signals stored at a given time.
+Since convolutions are all periodic, they may be efficiently calculated using fast Fourier transforms.